peteshadbolt/abp/README.md

 # abp

 Python port of Anders and Briegel' s [method](https://arxiv.org/abs/quant-ph/0504117) for fast simulation of Clifford circuits.
 Should do thousands of qubits without much trouble.

-**You can read the full documentation [here](https://peteshadbolt.co.uk/abp/)**.
+You can read the full documentation [here](https://peteshadbolt.co.uk/abp/).

 ![demo](examples/demo.gif)